 St Patrick's School

-Pre-Primary and Year One will cover 12 units over the year, with daily lessons of 15minutes.
-Years Two to Seven cover eight units of work, within daily lessons of 30minutes.
+Pre-Primary, Year One and Year Two students cover 12 units over the year, with daily lessons of 15minutes.
+Years Three to Year Six cover eight units of work, within daily lessons of 30minutes.
 These units follow the following themes:

-Children participate in Sacramental programmes in Year Three (Penance), Year Four (Eucharist) and Year Seven (Confirmation).
+Children participate in Sacramental programmes in Year Three (Penance), Year Four (Eucharist) and Year Six (Confirmation).
 Parents are an integral part of this preparation and are encouraged to assist the class teacher in any way they can.
-Parent information sessions are held as part of the preparation for each sacrament and parents are strongly encouraged to attend.
+Parent information sessions are held as part of the preparation for each sacrament which provides candidates and their families an overview of the Sacrament being undertaken.

 More information regarding the Religious Education programme is available from the class teacher.
 Enquiries are welcomed.